Jiheyy/Jiheyy/README.md

 I'm Software Engineer using serveral languages.
 Mostly, using Python or C++.

 ### What I am studying these days
-✨ Django, Spring Boot and Algorithm.
+✨ Spring, Go and Algorithm.
  <hr/>

 # Tech Stack